Distributed Ledger Technology for IoT: Parasite Chain Attacks: The Tangle

-Let us consider an example to develop this idea further: Figure \ref{Fig: DoubleSpending} shows a further instance of the Tangle.
-A malicious user sent a certain amount of money to a merchant.
-The corresponding transaction is the yellow block in the figure.
-The same user, afterwards, makes other transactions trying to double spend the same money that were sent to the merchant.
-These correspond to the green blocks.
-It is worth stressing, at this point, that there is no mechanism to force a user to select certain sites for confirmation.
-Any transaction can be selected as long as it is consistent with the sites that are approved (directly or indirectly) by it.
-Nevertheless it is reasonable to assume that the vast majority of nodes would have little interest in confirming specific transactions and would follow the tips selection algorithm proposed by the protocol.
-In this scenario, all the transactions that approve the original yellow site (the blue blocks) are incompatible with the green ones, therefore any new transactions can either approve the green/black sites or the blue/black ones.
-The green/blue combination would be considered invalid (as there is an inconsistency in the ledger) and a new selection would be made.
-The objective of an hypothetical attacker would be then to wait for the merchant to accept their payment, receive their goods, then create one or more double spending transactions that get approved by other honest sites.
+Let us consider an example to develop this idea further: Figure \ref{Fig: DoubleSpending} shows an instance of the Tangle.
+A malicious user writes some data to the ledger, and the corresponding site is the yellow block in the figure.
+The same user, afterwards, writes an amount of conflicting data to the ledger, corresponding to the green blocks.
+It is worth stressing, at this point, that since the ledger is shared in a P2P network, there is no mechanism to force a user to select certain sites for approval.
+Any site can be selected as long as it is mutually consistent with the sites that are approved (directly or indirectly) by it.
+Nevertheless it is reasonable to assume that the vast majority of nodes would have little interest in approving specific sites and would follow the tips selection algorithm used by the protocol.
+In this scenario, all the transactions that approve the original yellow site (the blue blocks in Figure \ref{Fig: DoubleSpending}) are inconsistent with the green ones, and therefore any new sites can either approve the green/black sites or the blue/black ones.
+The green/blue combination would be considered invalid and a new selection would be made.
+The objective of an hypothetical attacker would be then to wait for the original data (the yellow block) to be acted upon in some way, and then to release the double spend sites (the green blocks) in such a way that they get approved by the majority of the network rather than the original data (thereby reversing the record of the data that has already been acted upon).

-The success probability of such an attack depends on the particular tip selection algorithm employed.
-So far two Selection algorithms have been proposed: \begin{itemize} \item \emph{Uniform Random Tip Selection: } The Uniform Random Tip Selection (URTS) algorithm selects $m$ (generally two) tips randomly from the pool of all possible tips.
+The success probability of such an attack depends on the way tips are selected by newly arrived transactions.
+Several tips selection algorithms have been proposed for the IOTA Tangle: \begin{itemize} \item[1)] \emph{Uniform Random Tip Selection: } The Uniform Random Tip Selection (URTS) algorithm selects two tips randomly from the pool of all available tips.
 This algorithm, due to its simplicity, makes the Tangle vulnerable to double spending attacks.
 The upper panel of Figure \ref{Fig: Selection Algorithms} shows an example of the random selection procedure.
 The interested reader can refer to \cite{Popov} for a detailed discussion on this topic.